bigyihsuan/nice-expr/README.md

 // example: getting and returning a sum var l list[int] is [1,2,3,4,5,6,];
-var sum is int for var s is int, var idx is int {
+var sum is int for var s is int, var idx is int then {
     if idx = len(l) { // built-in function len() returns the length
         break s // return the sum when no more items
     }